 [06:16] She was intrigued by firefighting, but she thought, “I’m not big enough, brave enough, smart enough, and strong enough.
 There are no girls in firefighting.”
 But her friend who was a firefighter challenged her saying: “There’s going to be a girl one day.
 Why not you?”
 The words “Why not me?” reverberated in her thoughts.
+She decided to become a better version of herself.
 A switch went off.
 She spent the next 1,162 days hacking and learning every single thing she needed to learn to succeed.

 [12:56] Shelli talks about the times that sucked as a firefighter, but how they were the times she grew the most.
 Today she coaches people on their internal story – the story that keeps you small.
 She shared with me her five pillar system that helps people hack possibility – foundation, alignment, courage, expertise, and community.
 My heart leapt when she said, “And to accomplish anything lofty or worthy of your time and your greatness, you cannot lead with logic.
 You have to lead with possibility.”

 [26:35] Shelli explains everything is possible when you learn to tell yourself a better story.
 When you do, you not only heal yourself but you can change the world.
 On the other hand, not managing your story can be catastrophic to your emotional health, to your mental health, and to your physical health because it’s not living in your truth.

 [30:43] Shelli had some profound insight on reframing your story.
 She said you have to be brave because the stories that are holding you back also serve you in some way.
 There is the payoff for believing the old story, otherwise, you would let it go.
+Remember, to become a better version of yourself, it calls upon the person to stop making excuses, being lazy, and avoiding the work required in order to grow.
 So you have to drill down and see where you’re out of alignment and that requires you to step into something that’s not comfortable.